Recent Posts

 Photo by Bich Tran on Pexels.com

-But, that’s just what the movement is all about!
-It’s not just a fun, social media bet-you-can, bet-you-can’t, but a direct call to action on monitoring your alcohol intake.
-So, you will be tested on a night out or dinner with friends who are not-in-the-know and the test will be: can you turn that drink down?
+It’s Dry January and we are mid-way through a drying out period of no alcohol for 31 days.
+Whew!
+That’s a great accomplishment but it turns into a difficult challenge when you are going out with your friends who do not participate in Dry January.
+In case you’re wondering Dry January is not just a fun, social media bet-you-can, bet-you-can’t, but a direct call to action on monitoring your alcohol intake.
+So, you will be tested on a night out or dinner with friends who aren’t participating and the test will be: can you turn that drink down?

 Whatever the reason people decide to take part in Dry January, the organizers of the movement feel they’ve already succeeded, even if the dry spell was only for a week, because ultimately the goal is to get people thinking about their drinking habits.
 And, if you make it all the way through the 31 days?
 They’re confident that the changes seen during this time will have an impact.
-In fact, the organizers of Dry January, Alcohol Change UK, say that 72% of people who try Dry January are still drinking less riskily six months later!
-That’s “Hot”!
+In fact, the organizers of Dry January, Alcohol Change UK, say that 72% of people who try Dry January are still drinking less riskily six months later and that’s a pretty hot concept!

 What else is hot?
 Try a reduced waistline, better sleep, healthier breasts, lower blood pressure and cholesterol, less depression and a more stable mood.
 Need more?
 How about better concentration and clearer skin!
 Even if you’re on the lowered end of the scale for drinking and none of the above really matter to you, the money saved should.
 According to thebalanceeveryday.com drinking is an expensive habit.
 They found that Americans spend about 1% of their gross annual income on it, a stat backed by the Bureau of Labor Statistics, which means the average spend is about $565 a year, $5,650 in 10 years or an astounding $22,600 over 40 years!